MaximeL/SOA/README.md

 ### Documentation

-You can find all the docs in the *documents* folder. document.docx describe the society and give all the information you need about the project.
+You can find all the docs in the *documents* folder.
+The file *document.docx* describe the society and give all the information you need about the project.
-You can find also a javadoc describing the classes and REST API.
+You can find also the javadoc describing the services in *javadoc/index.html*.

 ### Sources

-No big deal here.
-The sources can be found in the src folder.
+No big deal here, the sources can be found in the *src* folder.

 ### Build

-To build the project simply run :
+To build the project simply run at the root of the project :

 `mvn clean package`

-then you'll find the jar and *.class* in the *target* folder.
+then you'll find the *jar* and *.class* in the *target* folder.

 ### Testing the RESTful API